UbuntuEvangelist/discourse-quickstart/.openshift/README.md

 $ git pull -s recursive -X theirs upstream master
 ```

-Create .openshift/smtp.env with valid SMTP (Mandrill) credentials
+Create .openshift/smtp.env with valid SMTP credentials

-Put your valid Mandrill credentials to smtp.env and put smtp.env to openshift.
+Put your valid SMTP credentials to smtp.env and put smtp.env to openshift.
-If you're about to use different SMTP provider, remember to update config/environments/production.rb.openshift as well
+Discourse set up to user Amazon SES by default, if you're about to use different SMTP provider, remember to update config/environments/production.rb.openshift

 ```Bash